geophysics-ubonn/cr_hydra/Readme.md

 * For each tomodir/sipdir  [IN] (depending on the settings):
 	* If a control file [IN].crh is present, assume this directory is being processed at the moment, report it and do nothing (unless directory to)
-	* A control file [IN].crh is created with content:
+	* A control file (json-format) [IN].crh is created with content:
 		* datetime of creation, indicating a registration process is in process
 	* A unique id is assigned (comprised of user name and random uuid): [ID]
 	* The target dir is compressed with the output file comprised of the id and ending tar.gz [ID].tar.gz (alternative compression algorithms can be used)
-	* The simulation is registered in the crhydra database and gets assigned a simulation id [SIM_ID], corresponding to the row id of the primary database table, indicating that it is still in the process of being processed.
+	* The simulation is registered in the cr_hydra database and gets assigned a simulation id [SIM_ID], corresponding to the row id of the primary database table, indicating that it is still in the process of being processed.
 Data provided to database: